MarlinFirmware/Marlin/README.md

 - by default, there is a limit on the acceleration of the axes - 3000 mm/s\*s, speed - 250 mm/s
 - interface - standard graphical with a modified main screen
 - choice of interface language - English or Russian
+- storage of settings (EEPROM) in an external SPI flash W25Q64

 ## Correspondence of firmware variants to different boards
 The firmware is assembled in several variants, each of which is suitable for a specific board that is found in the Reborn printer.